 Total Amount Repayable

-Car finance is simply that – it gives you the chance to buy the car you want now, rather than having to spend what might be a very long time saving up to buy it.
+Car finance gives you the opportunity to buy the car you want now, rather than having to spend what might be a very long time saving up to buy it.

 What is hire purchase (HP)?

-it is one of the most popular forms of finance;
+HP is one of the most commonly used forms of car finance.

-this allows you to buy the vehicle by paying regular, fixed monthly instalments over an agreed period of time – typically up to a maximum of five years;
+Regular, fixed monthly instalments are made over an agreed period of time, typically up to a maximum of 5 years.

-it is important to remember that you do not actually own the car until the final payment is made, so if you default on the repayments it may be taken back from you – or “repossessed”;
+It's important to remember that you don't actually own the car until the final payment is made, so if you default on the repayments this could eventually lead to it being taken back from you – or "repossessed".

 What is a personal contract purchase (PCP)?

-this might be seen as one of your more flexible options – giving you the use of the vehicle for a fixed period of time, after which you may simply hand it back or purchase it outright;
+This is a flexible finance option that gives you the use of the vehicle for a fixed period of time, after which you can choose to purchase the car outright or hand it back.

-with this option, you make regular monthly payments over a period typically extending for 36 or 48 months;
+With this option, you make regular monthly payments over a period typically of 36 or 48 months.

-during this time, you are effectively leasing the car, rather than buying it, so the fixed monthly instalments are generally relatively low;
+During this time, you're effectively leasing the car rather than buying it.
+This means the fixed monthly instalments are generally lower than with other finance options.

-only at the end of the agreed period you make the decision as to whether you want to give back the vehicle or buy it outright – by making what is usually known as a “balloon payment” (a single, one-off, final payment).;
+At the end of the agreed period you make the decision as to whether you want to give the car back or buy it outright.
+If you want to buy it, you'll need to make a one-off 'balloon payment'.

 What is a guarantor loan?

-this involves you finding someone else – a friend or parent, for instance – to guarantee repayment of the loan in the event that you default on the regular monthly instalments;
+A guarantor loan essentially involves finding someone else – usually a friend or relative – to guarantee repayment of your loan in the event that you’re unable to make the payments.

-as with other types of loans for car purchases, the monthly repayment amount is fixed and spread over a fixed period of time;
+As with other types of loans for car purchases, the monthly repayment amount is fixed and spread over a set period of time.

-provided that you keep up the repayments on this type of loan, you may be able to repair or restore your damaged credit rating;
+Through keeping up with repayments on this type of loan, you may be able to repair or restore your credit history.

 What is a personal loan?

-That is why it is so important to ensure that you get the most appropriate solution for you, one where you can comfortably afford to meet the repayments on your car and at a cost-effective price.
+That's why it's so important to ensure that you get the most appropriate finance option for you, one where you can comfortably afford to meet the repayments on your car and at a cost-effective price.